WWE Wrestlepalooza 2025 predictions, expert picks, card

-WWE Wrestlepalooza 2025 predictions, card, start time, matches, date, expert picks for event in Indianapolis
+WWE Wrestlepalooza 2025 predictions, card, start time, matches, expert picks, date for event in Indianapolis

 WWE kicks off a new era on Saturday night with a massive slate on tap in Indiana